 I did my reps and attended Black Belt Weekend ten years in row and then when I could the years following.
 Each time I was getting ready to test for my next rank, I knew that attending Black Belt Weekend would be an important training opportunity.
 Not only would we focus on the material that I needed to pass the AJJF exam, but I would get time to train with AJJF Professors that I did not get to see regularly.
 Plus there is something special about being at an event with like-minded individuals who are dedicated to their own progression.
 Of course, this could never replace the AJJF National Convention, our flagship event, where we welcome all ranks and train through all aspects of the system and gather as a family to celebrate our art.
 But it does provide a great extra training opportunity.

 When preparing for my yodan exam, I realized there were a number of techniques that I would be tested on that I had not gotten in many reps on and needed some additional work to tighten up.
 I knew I would go to Black Belt Weekend, but wondered how I could get even more out of it.
 Then it hit it me, maybe I should volunteer to host the event.
 That way I would be sure to attend and could help structure the schedule so I could work on the things I needed.
-I partnered up with then Prof. Kevin Colton and we put together the event in Southern California.
+I partnered up with then Sensei Kevin Colton (now Professor) and we put together the event in Southern California.
 It was a success and I was able to get in the training I needed and learned a lot about hosting events.